Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Introduction

 But suppose that no good predictor exists.
-In particular, assume that the severity function $R^*$ of a simulation is the maximum over time of a user-defined observable $R(\mathbf{x}(t))$, called the \emph{intensity} function, and that no better predictor for $R^*$ is known besides $R$ itself at the present time.
-In this case, a better choice of RES algorithm might be adaptive multilevel splitting \citep[AMS;][]{Cerou2007adaptive}, or its more general version ``trying-early'' AMS (TEAMS), which we previously introduced in \citet{Finkel2024bringing}---itself a special case of subset simulation \citep{Au2001estimation} from engineering---in which every ensemble member runs to completion and produces an actual value of $R^*$, not some proxy for it.
+In particular, assume that the severity function $R^*$ of a simulation is the maximum over the event's timespan of a user-defined observable $R(\mathbf{x}(t))$, such as the accumulated rainfall over a small region between $t-1$ day and $t$, which we generically call the \emph{intensity} function.
+Assume further that no better predictor for $R^*$ is known besides $R$ itself at the present time.
+In this case, a better choice of RES algorithm might be adaptive multilevel splitting \citep[AMS;][]{Cerou2007adaptive}, or more general versions such as ``anticipated AMS'' \citep{Rolland2022collapse} and ``trying-early'' AMS (TEAMS), which we previously introduced in \citet{Finkel2024bringing}---itself a special case of subset simulation \citep{Au2001estimation} from engineering---in which every ensemble member runs to completion and produces an actual value of $R^*$, not some proxy for it.
 Descendants are then spawned from the ancestor at some \emph{advance split time} (AST) $A$ before $R^*$ is achieved, to give them enough time to diversify and perhaps exceed their ancestor's severity, but not so much time to forget their ancestor's special initial conditions.
-Fig. \ref{fig:schematic} illustrates this tradeoff when selecting AST in the context of a simple stochastic system, namely Langevin dynamics \citep{Pavliotis2014stochastic} with a logarithmic potential,
+Fig. \ref{fig:schematic} illustrates this tradeoff when selecting AST in the context of a simple stochastic system, namely Langevin dynamics \citep{Pavliotis2014stochastic} with a logarithmic potential which is specified in Appendix A, but the picture alone conveys the essential phenomenon of an \emph{optimal} AST.
+The existence of a nontrivial (i.e., strictly positive) optimum is obvious when looking at isolated events, but its precise value is subtle to quantify when our purpose relates to \emph{climatological} statistics, i.e., averages over many events.